 My book of letters to my daughters–the first fifty!–is available on Amazon here.

-When I’m writing on my own time and my own dime, my subjects tend to revolve around faith and social justice, family and work, community and conviction.
-Hire me to write for you and, well, I’ll write about whatever you want.
+When I’m writing and creating on my own time and my own dime, my subjects tend to revolve around faith and social justice, family and work, community and conviction.
+Hire me to write or create for you and, well, I’ll write about whatever you want.
 I’ve interviewed chemists and independent singer-songwriters, published sermons and book reviews, composed poetry and liturgy on commission, written about human trafficking and community gardens.
+I’ve made art for silent auctions, digital giveaways, church logo mugs & stickers, and hurricane relief.

 I’m glad you’ve found me.
-Please visit the pages about my Writing or Poetry to peruse my professional side or hop over to Liturgy to find out about my interest in creative worship.
+Please visit the pages about my Writing or Poetry & Liturgy to peruse my writing life or to find out about my interest in creative worship.
+Art explains how I started painting after working through Julia Cameron’s book The Artist’s Way.
 The blog Letters to My Daughters reflects what’s been on my mind recently–I can’t get away from the sense in which everything I write is a letter to my daughters.
 I try to post new letters on Fridays.
+Lastly, feel free to download some free digital prints here.

-You can also fill out the form below to contact me directly, ask questions, or hire me for a writing project.
+You can also fill out the form below to contact me directly.